aadarsh-khirwal/Sigma-Computing-Dashboards/README.md

 8. **Beyond the Basics**
    Ventured into advanced features to unlock Sigma’s full potential.

+By following these steps, I was able to navigate Sigma effectively and build professional-grade dashboards.

 For more details on these fundamentals, visit the [Sigma QuickStarts Guide](https://quickstarts.sigmacomputing.com).